jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

 ![Technical Interview][TechnicalInterview]

-For you future software developers out there, interviews can be tough.
-Here are some common interview questions and answers.
+For you future software developers out there, your first interview can be tough.
+Here are some common entry level interview questions and answers.
 Most of the questions are about C#/.NET and SQL Server, as I'm most familiar with those technologies.
 Use this as an overview.
-Be sure to dig deeper into the various topics to get a more thorough understanding.
+Be sure to dig deeper and to broaden your scope to topics not covered here in order to get a more thorough understanding.

+I plan on having more coding interview posts in the future.
+It'll be a continuing series so check back periodically.

 ### 1. Describe SQL